Data Analytics for Startups: All the Must-Knows

 Finalize your goals and shortlist the corresponding metrics that can indicate your performance, success, or failure.
 You may first aim at metrics that'll reflect your acquisition, activation, and revenue and then give attention to retention and referral.
 But the suitable set of metrics should and will change over time.
 Plus, don't forget to establish the time frames for each to get tangible results.

-To begin with, you can use a simple Google Analytics tool like MicroAnalytics.
-The website has pretty straightforward setup instructions.
-After getting a tracking ID and embedding analytics into your solution, you may continue making tweaks, indicating what you want to track and which goals and flows matter to you most.
+To begin with, you can use Google Analytics or tools like MicroAnalytics.
+The setup instructions are pretty straightforward.
+After embedding analytics into your solution, you may continue making tweaks, indicating what you want to track and which goals and flows matter to you most.

 When you are all set, you can think about strengthening your analytics stack by linking up tools, such as Mixpanel or Amplitude.
 Before settling on an option, you should pay attention to the ease of integration with your existing environment, as well as the simplicity of maintenance and usability.
-On the bright side, free trials are usually available for you to test the waters and view website analytics.
+On the bright side, free trials are usually available for you to test the waters.

 As you begin receiving data, it's time to investigate and interpret the results you've obtained over a specific time period.
 You can hire someone for the role (for instance, delegate this responsibility to a Data Analyst or Product Manager).

-But if you decide not to hire anyone at this point, don't be shy to discuss the findings with various team members to generate hypotheses, determine the optimal startup growth strategy, and create an action plan.
+But if you decide not to hire anyone at this point, don't be shy to discuss the findings with various team members to generate hypotheses and create an action plan.
 With more people on the team involved in analysis, decision-making may accelerate.

 Be on the lookout for changes and make respective adjustments to your plan, product, or activities when necessary.
 Then repeat this step when the next time frame ends, i.e., measure the results again, discuss, and make changes.